CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 10. September 18

-Sometimes, parents even notice the shared birthday trend among their own kids: Arbella from California says her two children have the same birthday in mid-September, two years apart—but the really weird thing is that she had the same due date for both pregnancies—and then both siblings were born 13 days early, completely by coincidence.
+Some families even notice the trend within their own households.
+Arrabella from California says her two children share the same mid-September birthday—two years apart.
+Even more surprising?
+She had the same due date for both pregnancies, and both siblings were born 13 days early by pure coincidence.

 Even though so many shared birthdays happen in September, it’s not the month with the highest number of births overall.
-That record is set by August, which has repeatedly stood out as the most common month to have a baby.
-It’s followed by July in second place and either September or October in third, depending on which data you use.
+That record is held by August.
+It’s followed by July in second place and either September or October in third, depending on the data you use.

-Though FiveThirtyEight gives September the edge from 1994 to 2014, the most recent data from the Centers for Disease Control and Prevention (CDC) puts October ahead of September, at least for 2023:
+Though FiveThirtyEight gives September the edge from 1994 to 2014, the most recent information from the Centers for Disease Control and Prevention (CDC) puts October ahead of September, at least for 2023:

 1. August: 322,000 births